USED255/Annotations2Sub/README.md

                           [-i invidious-instances.domain] [-p] [-g] [-u] [-v] [-V] File or videoId [File or videoId ...]

-A script that converts Youtube Annotations into ASS(Sub Station Alpha V4) subtitles file
+A script that converts Youtube Annotations into ASS(Advanced SubStation Alpha) subtitles file

 positional arguments:
   File or videoId       File path of multiple files to be converted, or multiple